 Baby Boomers Getting Older

 - The Bureau of Labor and Statistics stated that” home care is one of the fastest growing segments within the healthcare industry.”
-Also on January 5, 2010 The US Bureau of Labor named the Senior Care Industry as having three out of the top ten job growth markets through the year 2020.
+Also, on January 5, 2010 The US Bureau of Labor named the Senior Care Industry as having three out of the top ten job growth markets through the year 2020.

 - Entrepreneur Magazine boasted that “Senior care was the hottest franchise idea for the year 2004.”
 They also explained that, “The senior home care industry is only in its first inning, and dramatic explosive growth is still to come in the next three decades ahead.”

 - The trends reveal an abundance of new opportunities for entrepreneurs.
 Healthcare will generate 3.2 million new jobs (wage and salary) between 2008 and 2018, which is more than any other industry.
+This growth trend will continue for many years to come.